david-garcia-nete/policy-bubble/README.md

-# ZendSkeletonApplication
+# Policy Bubble

 ## Introduction

-This is a skeleton application using the Zend Framework MVC layer and module systems.
-This application is meant to be used as a starting place for those looking to get their feet wet with Zend Framework.
+This is an application using the Zend Framework MVC layer and module systems.

 ## Installation using Composer